Pit River: Hydrology

 Fed by significant volcanic groundwater basins that produce some of the largest contiguous freshwater spring systems in the United States, the middle and lower reaches of the Pit River exhibit a strong year-round flow, in contrast to the highly seasonal nature of most northern California rivers.
 Before Shasta Dam was built, the Pit contributed as much as 85 percent of the Sacramento River's dry-season flow as measured at Red Bluff, nearly 100 mi downstream of their confluence – making the river an important resource for irrigation, and later, hydroelectricity.
 The upper reaches of the Pit above Fall River Mills are a snow-fed high desert stream with a much more seasonal hydrograph.
 The lowermost part (Shasta Lake portion) of the Pit River system receives heavy winter rainfall, which mainly contributes to streamflow between November and April.
 Nevertheless, summer low water flows rarely drop below 2000 cuft/s.

 While conducting surveys for irrigation projects in the early 1900s, the U.S. Reclamation Service (now Bureau of Reclamation) noted that the spring-fed Fall River alone contributed a year-round flow of about 1500 cuft/s, from an aquifer fed in part by Mount Shasta snowmelt.
 Much of this water rises at what is often called "Thousand Springs" a few miles above Fall River Mills, west of Ahjumawi Lava Springs State Park.
 Hat Creek and Burney Creek, spring-fed from the Lassen Peak area, supplied a further 900 cuft/s to the Pit River.
 The aquifers in the Pit River basin may hold as much as 16 e6acre.ft in storage and are consistently replenished by winter precipitation seeping through the watershed's porous volcanic rocks and soils.
 The water typically emerges at points of lower elevation where the surface layers encounter harder metamorphic and sedimentary rock.

 The U.S. Geological Survey (USGS) operates a stream gage on the Pit River at Montgomery Creek, directly below Pit 7 Dam and above Shasta Lake.
 This gage measures streamflow from an area of 4952 mi2, or 70 percent of the total watershed.
 The average streamflow between 1966 and 2012 was 4786 cuft/s, with a maximum of 73000 cuft/s recorded on January 24, 1970, after heavy rainfall.
 A short minimum flow of 30 cuft/s occurred on July 12, 1975 due to construction work at Pit 7 Powerhouse requiring temporary cessation of releases.
 The minimum 7-day flow was 989 cuft/s, on September 5–12, 1966.

 Before the damming of Shasta Lake in the 1940s, the annual flow of the Pit River was about four times the size of the Sacramento at their confluence, making it the true hydrological source of the Sacramento River system.
-Measured at the mouth, the river's natural discharge likely exceeded 6000 cuft/s, a figure which includes the McCloud River and Squaw Creek contributing about 1010 cuft/s of additional flow below the Montgomery Creek gage.
+Measured at the mouth, the river's natural discharge likely exceeded 6000 cuft/s, a figure which includes the McCloud River and Sulanharas Creek contributing about 1010 cuft/s of additional flow below the Montgomery Creek gage.